Arthur Singe: Tour of England

 The New Zealand team departed on 3 August on board the Aorangi.
 The manager and coach was once again Ernest Mair who had been called in from Australia to provide some experience for such an important tour.
 This appointment was to be a crucial factor in the acrimony to come.
 There were issues right from the beginning of the tour with players said to be upset by having to pay for their own laundry bills on board the ship which were more expensive than land based facilities.
 Then they were then annoyed at having to perform the haka whenever they were instructed to and to 'dress up' for meals on the voyage.
-They travelled to Suva, Fiji where they played an exhibition match before moving on to Hawaii, and then Vancouver where they arrived on 20 August.
+They travelled to Suva, Fiji, where they played an exhibition match before moving on to Hawaii, and then Vancouver where they arrived on 20 August.
 They then travelled across Canada via Winnipeg and Montreal using the Canadian National Railway to connect with another steamer which would take them across the Atlantic Ocean.
 The team arrived in Southampton on 2 September and opened the tour with a match against Dewsbury on September which they won 13–9 with Singe playing hooker and having a hand in the final New Zealand try.
-Unfortunately Singe broke his thumb in the match and it was thought that he may miss eight weeks.
+Singe broke his thumb in the match and it was thought that he may miss eight weeks.
 He was indeed to miss a huge portion of the tour.
 Singe's regular omission from the side was to become a theme for the tour under the selection of Mair and partly contributed to him later being part of the striking group of players.
 A match report for their tenth game of the tour against Bramley noted that Singe was suffering from "an attack of the flu" but "should be available again soon".
 Singe had still just played in the one match to that point.